rust-lang/rust/text/0000-macros-1.1.md

 **expected to include the `struct`/`enum` itself** as well as any number of items to be contextually "placed next to" the initial declaration.

-Again, though, there is no hygiene, it's as if the source was simply copy/pasted.
+Again, though, there is no hygiene.
+More specifically, the `TokenStream::from_str` method will use the same expansion context as the derive attribute itself, not the point of definition of the derive function.
 All span information for the `TokenStream` structures returned by `from_source` will point to the original `#[derive]` annotation.
 This means that error messages related to struct definitions will get *worse* if they have a custom derive attribute placed on them, because the entire struct's span will get folded into the `#[derive]` annotation.
 Eventually, though, more span information will be stable on the `TokenStream` type, so this is just a temporary limitation.

 The `rustc_macro_derive` attribute requires the signature (similar to [macros 2.0][mac20sig]):